seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 should he do here?

 **AENEAS**
-Who!—nay, then: come, come, you'll do him wrong
+Who!---nay, then: come, come, you'll do him wrong
 ere you're ware: you'll be so true to him, to be
 false to him: do not you know of him, but yet go
 fetch him hither; go.